HelpGiveThanks/Help/helpScreenText/actionlog-specific-action.md

 11. Removes all text formatting in selected text box.
 12. Toggles text ruler  1  on/off.
 13. Inserts a date stamp that looks like this: [7/24/2012].
 I use it for my exercise specific actions like pull-ups to note within my pull-up record, for example, each date I do pull-ups.
 Thus, you can use the date stamp instead of new specific action every time you perform a repeating specific action.
-14. Creates a link between a specific action and a day record, so that when you click find 23 , a list of that day�s specific actions shows up both those to be done, in progress, and completed.
+14. Creates a link between a specific action and a day record, so that when you click find 23 , a list of that day's specific actions shows up both those to be done, in progress, and completed.
 15. Name of specific actions timer.
 16. Status 45 header.
 17. Group 52 header.
-18. Total time logged for all a group�s specific actions.
+18. Total time logged for all a group's specific actions.
-19. Total time logged for a group�s specific actions with a particular status 45.
+19. Total time logged for a group's specific actions with a particular status 45.
 20. Description of specific action.
 Click on it to edit 20a.
 21. Record number.
 22. Creation date.
 Click on it to edit.
 23. Total time logged performing a specific action.
 Add/remove time by click on time buttons 31 for a selected day in the day window (above right).
 24. Priority number.
 Click to add or edit from a pulldown list of numbers.
 25. Colors identify associations between a specific action 	a2    and the days a3 a4 on which it was performed, and the associations between a day b2 and the specific actions, or action b3, performed on that day. a1.
 The Specific Action window header is light blue (luminosity 25%).
 a2.
 The bar indicating the currently selected specific action record is light blue or medium gray (luminosity 25%).